MechanicalRock/gazette-publisher/README.md

 - Any source code required by templates (e.g. lambda function source) must be stored in a separate bucket.
 - A CloudTrail must be configured to record write events that are made to the template bucket.

-`setup.yaml` is provided at the project root to set up a trail and two associated buckets.
+`setup.yaml` is provided at the project root to set up a trail and three associated buckets.

 ## Optional